deterministic-arts/DartsCLHashTree/README.md

 This project provides a few purely functional data structures.
 Right now, it provides:

-  - Hash Trees: purely functional map, based on hashing.
+  - Hash Tries: purely functional map, based on hashing.
 The implementation is derived from Phil Bagwell's paper "Ideal Hash Trees"

-  - Property Tree: a purely functional (sorted) map from strings to arbitrary values.
+  - Weight-balanced Tree: a purely functional (sorted) map from strings to arbitrary values.
 The implementation is derived from S. Adams' paper "Implementing Sets Efficiently in a Functional Language"